 The company's operations are subject to significant environmental regulation under the law of the Commonwealth of Australia and its States and Territories in respect of its operated and non-operated interests in petroleum exploration, development and production.
 Its oil and gas production interests in the State of Queensland are operated by Bounty group companies, AGL Energy Limited, Armour Energy (Surat Basin) Pty Ltd and Santos Limited who comply with all relevant environmental legislation.
-Its offshore exploration operations in AC/P 32 Timor Sea are conducted by the company in full compliance with all relevant environmental legislation of the Commonwealth of Australia.
-Its non-operated offshore operations in PEP 11, NSW are similarly conducted by Asset Energy Pty Ltd a competent operator.
-It complies with all relevant environmental legislation.
+Its non-operated offshore exploration operations in PEP 11, NSW are conducted by Asset Energy Pty Ltd a competent operator.
+Asset conducts operations in full compliance with all relevant environmental legislation of the Commonwealth of Australia.
+Bounty otherwise complies with all relevant environmental legislation.